petrostrak/rust-by-example/19_std_library_types/README.md

 Reference count of an `Rc` increases by 1 whenever an `Rc` is cloned, and decreases by 1 whenever one cloned `Rc` is dropped out of the scope.
 When an `Rc`'s reference count becomes zero (which means there are no remaining owners), both the `Rc` and the value are all dropped.

 Cloning an `Rc` never performs a deep copy.
 Cloning creates just another pointer to the wrapped value, and increments the count.
+## Arc
+When shared ownership between threads is needed, `Arc`(Atomically Reference Counted) can be used.
+This struct, via the Clone implementation can create a reference pointer for the location of a value in the memory heap while increasing the reference counter.
+As it shares ownership between threads, when the last reference pointer to a value is out of scope, the variable is dropped.